Al Ashoosh

+The boundary between Dubai and Abu Dhabi was defined by the British as a line between Hassyan, today a power station, and Al Ashoosh.
+It was ratified in 1968.

 The site

 Dubai Municipality and the Sanisera Archaeology Institute conducted excavations at the site between November 2015 and May 2016.
 The site was discovered during two seasons of survey in 2002–2003 following the discovery of the nearby Iron Age metallurgical centre Saruq Al Hadid, and is located 8 km from that site.

 Surveys in the area by Dubai Municipality and the Department of Antiquities of Jordan identified 33 archaeological sites ranging in date from prehistory to the late Islamic period.
-In 2006–2007, more-detailed archaeological investigations of the area of Al-Ashoosh were conducted, including survey, excavation and geological sampling.
+In 2006–2007, more-detailed archaeological investigations of the area of Al Ashoosh were conducted, including survey, excavation and geological sampling.